-- For lighting designers the lights and lighting effects must be seen in the live performance. - For sound designers the sound and sound effects must be heard in the live performance. - For set designers the set seen in the live performance should follow the students' design. - For costume designers the costume designed must be seen in the live performance. - For puppet designers the puppet designed must be a part of the live performance.
+- For lighting designers the lights and lighting effects must be seen in the live performance. - For sound designers the sound and sound effects must be heard in the live performance. - For set designers the set seen in the live performance should follow the student's design. - For costume designers the costume designed must be worn in the live performance by the relevant character. - For puppet designers the puppet designed must be a part of the live performance.